onelogin/terraform-provider-onelogin/docs/resources/onelogin_brands.md

 keeps the base64 that was last applied.
 Changing the configured value still replaces the image as usual, and `filebase64` on a changed file produces a changed value.

+Both are also marked sensitive, so a plan shows `(sensitive value)` rather than the data.
+That is not a claim that an image is a secret — it stops Terraform printing the base64 in full.
+A 200KB logo otherwise renders as a single 270,909-character line, turning a 2.2KB plan into a 273KB one, and the API accepts a background five times that size.

 ## Attributes this resource does not manage

 The API returns some brand fields that the Go SDK's `models.Brand` cannot send, so they are